 We accept payments by our credit card processor STRIPE that is truly trusted and secure service we have used for years and have not had one issue with fraud with them, its 100% safe and secure.
 Wire transfers are another method of payment, just contact us for more info on how to do a wire transfer.
 Payment can also be made by check, once funds cleared software or item purchased will be sent.
 All software sales are final there are no refunds.
 Any chargebacks, refunds will be meet with legal action as you downloaded a digital product and took ownership of it once you downloaded it and this is a violation of our Intellectual Property Rights.
 Trading123 Software is not a black box trading system, and should not be followed blindly.
 You need to filter the trade setups paying close attention to the larger trend.
 All trade decisions are your own sole responsibility, you are in control of your own profits or losses.

-There are no refunds or exchanges on all purchases of software, or mentoring of educational material.
+There are no refunds or exchanges on all software purchases or mentoring of educational material.
 Since our products are offered online for download and considered a digital download, once payment is captured, ALL SALES are FINAL.
-Trading123.Net does not offer a refund or exchange of our software, online videos or educational materials for any reason.
-Deciding you do not like the product or changed your mind does not entitle you to a refund.
+Trading123.Net does not provide a refund or exchange of our software, online videos, or educational materials for any reason.
+Deciding you do not like the product or change your mind does not entitle you to a refund.

-Failure to be aware of our refund policy does not qualify you for a refund.
+Failure to know our refund policy does not qualify you for a refund.
 You are responsible for viewing our disclaimer.
-Any chargebacks, refunds will be meet with legal action as you downloaded a digital product and took ownership of it once you downloaded it and this is a violation of our Intellectual Property Rights.
-Failure to be aware of our refund policy does not qualify you for a refund.
+Any chargebacks and refunds will be met with legal action as you downloaded a digital product and took ownership of it once you downloaded it.
+This is a violation of our Intellectual Property Rights.
+Failure to know our refund policy does not qualify you for a refund.
 You are responsible for viewing our disclaimer.

 Copyright Trading123.Net All Rights Reserved: